 A lot of my science outreach these days is through the Dragon Con science track.
 Every Labor Day I drag as many cool scientists and science communicators as possible to Atlanta.
 We spend the weekend talking with science fiction and fantasy fans who are curious about science.
 You should join us!
 It turns out that genre conventions like Dragon Con, Comic-Con, and Worldcon are great places to find people who want to be entertained and learn something at the same time.

 My physics PhD is from Duke University, where we cooled atoms down using lasers.
 That’s not as ridiculous an idea as it sounds, honest.
 We used really high-powered lasers, which was all fun and games until one set me on fire.
 I’ve worked on space sensors and gotten to build things that flew on orbit.
 I never got to be an astronaut like I had planned when I was 12, but seeing something in space that you built with your hands is a great consolation prize.
 These days I work on cameras and other sensors for robots.
-It’s the kind of work that makes for a great conversation starter, though I’ll never be as cool as Ian Malcolm explaining chaos theory.
+It’s the kind of work that makes for a great conversation starter.